Workplace Violence Prevention Plan (WVPP)

 This plan is meant to foster a secure work environment and promote respectful behavior and rules that prevent threats and physical altercations.
 To achieve this goal, employees must comply with the rules and work practices that are designed to make the workplace more secure, and do not engage in threats or physical actions which create a security hazard for others in the workplace.

 To ensure compliance with this plan, there will be training on the provisions of this Workplace Violence Prevention Plan (WVPP) for all employees.
 This training includes initial training, annual training, and retraining when the plan is updated or when an employee's performance warrants it.
+University policy requires that full-time and part-time faculty and staff, and contingents, complete the training within 30 days of their date of hire and annually thereafter.
 Employees who fail to comply with this plan will be disciplined following existing University policies and may result in disciplinary action up to, and including, termination.
 The University will continue to adhere to the provisions of all applicable collective bargaining agreements with respect to disciplinary matters.

 We recognize that open, two-way communication between the University and employees and contractors about workplace violence issues is essential to a safe and productive workplace.
 The following communication system is designed to facilitate a continuous flow of workplace violence prevention information between management and staff in a form that is readily understandable by all employees, and consists of one or more of the following: